MileHacker Logo

 A Nation Forged

 French rule was not without resistance.
 The struggle for independence intensified in the mid-20th century, concluding with the Algerian War of Independence (1954-1962).
-The city’s streets became battlegrounds, and its people faced immense hardship.
+Of the city streets became battlegrounds, and its people faced immense hardship.
 The Martyrs' Memorial, a prominent landmark, honors those who died during this war, a powerful symbol of national sacrifice and toughness.

 • In 1962, Algeria gained independence, and Algiers became the capital.

-• The city absorbed its diverse historical layers, incorporating them into its modern fabric.
+• The city absorbed its diverse historical layers, incorporating them into its current fabric.

 • Today, Algiers shows its multi-layered past.